Fruits and vegetables are mouth-watering, nourishing additions to your meals.

 However, there is a caution: Don’t wash vinegar with porous fruits like berries and carrots.

-This is because their thick skin can easily be affected!
+This is because their light skin can easily be affected!

 - Wash fruits with clean water